fkotsian/trellino/README.md

 * First get that working on the client, and then send the result back to the server.
 * To make it prettier, you can give the cards a `.dragged` CSS style which rotates them slightly and gives them a shadow while they're being dragged.
 * While we're making things pretty, change your forms so that if you enter invalid input, for example by not giving a card a name before creating it, the input element flashes.
 Use the jQuery UI [Highlight effect](https://api.jqueryui.com/highlight-effect/) for this.
+* Also, go back to your Board show page.
+We want to make it harder to delete your board by accident.
+So when you click the 'delete' button, a [modal](http://getbootstrap.com/javascript/#modals) should pop down asking if you're sure you want to delete the board.
+Make this modal by displaying two divs:
+  * The first div is to grey out the rest of the window.
+Just make it have a fixed height and width of 100%, and give it a semitransparent black color.
+  * On top of that div, make a centered div which has a button to confirm the deletion of the board.
+  * I know that Bootstrap has modals built in, but build this from scratch anyway.
+  * You can get advice on this part of the process from [this tutorial](http://www.jacklmoore.com/notes/jquery-modal-tutorial/).

 ## Phase V: Card modal view